Hans Michael Jebsen

+Hans Michael Jebsen (捷成漢; born 15 November 1956) is a Hong Kong–based Danish businessman and landowner.

 Early life and education

 Jebsen was born on 15 November 1956 in Siegen, Germany.
-The Jebsen family is of German-Danish origin and he attended the Deutsches Gymnasium in Åbenrå before studying Economics and Business Administration at the University of St Gallen, Switzerland (1978-81).
+The Jebsen family is of German-Danish origin and he attended the Deutsches Gymnasium in Åbenrå before studying Economics and Business Administration at the University of St Gallen, Switzerland (1978–1981).

 Career

-Jebsen is a director of Singapore-based Jebsen & Jessen (SEA) Pte Ltd. of the Jebsen and Jessen Family Enterprise worldwide.
-He is also on the board of Hysan Development Co.
-Ltd. and The Wharf (Holdings) Ltd. in Hong Kong.
+Jebsen has been the chairman of the Jebsen Group since 2000.
+He is non-executive director of Singapore-based Jebsen & Jessen (SEA).
+Pte Ltd. and Jebsen & Jessen Hamburg.
+He is also on the board of The Wharf (Holdings).
+Ltd. in Hong Kong.

 Property in Denmark

 Jebsen owns a large portfolio of historic properties in Denmark via the company Stenbjerg Ejendomme.
 His holdings include Oreby Manor on Lolland.
 He has previously also owned Rosendal at Præstø and Nedergård and Charlottenlund on Langeland but Rosendal is now owned by his eldest son, Michael Immanuel Jebsen, while the estates on Langeland have been ceded to another son, Casper Jebsen.
 Michael Immanuel Jabsen acquired Bækkeskov by Tappernøje south of Copenhagen (previously owned by the late Peter Zobel) in 2018.

 Jebsen is also the owner of a number of historic hotels and inns, including Hotel Frederiksminde and Rønnede kro on Zealand and Kalvø Badehotel, Årøsund Badehotel, Ballebro Færgekro, Dyvig Badehotel and Hotel Baltica in Sønderjylland.
 The restaurant of Hotel Frederiksminde holds one star in the Michelin Guide.